Rovgart/Kotlin_Project/README.md

-# WeatherAppProjekt
+# WeatherApp

-Welcome to WeatherAppProjekt!
-This is a simple weather application built using Jetpack Compose for Android.
+Welcome to WeatherApp This is a simple weather application built using Jetpack Compose for Android.
 The app fetches weather data from the OpenWeather API and displays the current weather for a specified city.

 ## Features